Cuates/centosinstall/database/phpmyadmin/nginx/readme.md

 * Accessing phpMyAdmin
   * `http(s)://your_domain_or_ip_address/phpMyAdmin`
     * Login as database root user.
 Upon successful authentication, you will land on the phpMyAdmin dashboard
+    * You will not be able to login as root user since you block root user from accessing the site
+    * Login using another user on the system